 More about Active Democracy Bean

-Our goal is to increase community engagement in the democratic process in our Federal electorate of Bean.
-We live in the area and our group is not associated with any political party.
+- We live in the Bean electorate area and our group is not associated with any political party.

-- Develop additional two-way channels of communication between us and our elected representatives (e.g. meetings on topics of importance, consultations via the KTC method on government policy, other forms yet to be developed!)
+- Develop two-way channels of communication between us and our elected representatives (e.g., meetings on topics of importance; consultations via the Kitchen Table Conversation method on government policy; surveys; other forms yet to be developed!)

 - Improve our understanding of existing channels of communication with our elected federal representatives and of how the political system works.